Queensland resources companies strive to create long-term positive impacts on the communities in which they operate

-The resources sector is one of the key pillars of the Queensland economy, providing not only its primary source of export income but a fundamental role in shaping the developing of regional communities through economic growth, high paying jobs and supporting regional infrastructure, services and investment.
+The resources sector is one of the key pillars of the Queensland economy, providing not only its primary source of export income but a fundamental role in shaping the development of regional communities through economic growth, high paying jobs and supporting regional infrastructure, services and investment.

-Fundamental to this and future success is the sector’s global competitiveness, of which highly skilled labour plays a significant part.
+Fundamental to this, and future success, is the sector’s global competitiveness, of which highly skilled labour plays a significant part.

 For the best part of a decade, Queensland enjoyed unprecedented investment and employment in the sector tripled.
 As the skills base from ‘traditional’ resources communities was the first to be exhausted, Queensland resources companies recruited necessary additional labour from other parts of the state and country using long distance commuting arrangements.